FascinatedBox/lily/site/double_type.markdown

-double
+Double
 ======

-Lily's double type is backed by a C double, and thus the same restrictions to a C double apply.
+Lily's Double type is backed by a C double, and thus the same restrictions to a C double apply.

 # Operations